Hiking Mount Ijen Tour: What You Need to Know

 The paths here look terrifying, I’m not going to lie.
 But they’re not as bad as they seem.
 I was the only person who managed to fall over that I saw (of course, wouldn’t expect any less would ya?) – luckily I only had a scraped shin.
 There are some scary looking drops – but the path is wide enough for these not to be a risk.

-When you’re making your way down, make sure you look out for miners coming up and let them cross.
-They have large double ended baskets, and you definitely don’t want one knocking your head while trying to hike Mount Ijen!
+When you’re making your way down, make sure you look out for miners coming up and let them cross – they have right of way.

 Your guide will tell you when to put your gas mask on.
 Make sure you keep it on the whole time – even without it, it’s not pleasant to be around it for too long!
 I personally didn’t spend that much time by the flames because I really didn’t like the gassy smell.
 Watching them above was equally interesting!
 It’s also pretty cool (and scary) when you realise that you’re literally inside a volcanic crater.
 Just hanging out, you know?